squid-cloud-samples/backend/README.md

 ## Deploying your code

-When you are ready to deploy your code, you can run `squid deploy`.
+When you are ready to deploy your code, you can run `npm run deploy`.
 This will deploy your code to the Squid cloud server, making it available to your client application.